-- Updated and reconciled GIS mapping of all harvesting for the 2019/20 year using satellite imagery, orthophotography, small scale aerial photography, GPS surveys and UAV footage.
+- Updated and reconciled GIS mapping of all harvesting for the 2020/21 year using satellite imagery, orthophotography, small-scale aerial photography, GPS surveys, and UAV footage.

 - Physical yield reconciliation of all major completed Harvest Units.

-- An annual survey of the Forest Health of the company's forests was completed in June 2019 by SPS Biosecurity Ltd. The only major finding from the 2019 survey was the presence of significant possum damage in Glenledi forest.
-Further incursions of Red Needle Cast were discovered some distance from the initial find in 2017, and unfortunately it appears that the disease is now well established in Otago.
-To date it seems unlikely to become a major health issue for our forests, but we will continue monitoring.
+- An annual survey of the Forest Health of the company's forests was completed in September 2020 by SPS Biosecurity Ltd. The major findings from the 2020 survey were that several parts of the forest appear to be deficient in nitrogen, the presence of significant possum damage in Nobleburn forest, and the presence of goat damage in young trees in the Silverpeaks.
+Further incursions of Red Needle Cast were discovered some distance from the initial find in 2017, and unfortunately, it appears that the disease is now well established in Otago.
+To date, it seems unlikely to become a major health issue for our forests, but we will continue monitoring.
 No other significant issues have been discovered to date.

 Since 2001 actual harvest volumes have been within 2% of prediction overall, which is well within an acceptable margin of error.

 A coup is an area of forest harvested.
 The average clearfell coup size is monitored as part of the company’s commitment to the principles of FSC®.
 Recent results of this exercise are as follows:

 City Forests has largely reached its sustainable levels of harvesting now.
 Most current harvesting is taking place in the company’s larger Waipori and Tokoiti forests.